2026 NBA Playoffs

 Shai Gilgeous-Alexander posts 9 points (4-9 FG, 1 3PM) and 6 assists in 17 minutes to help the Thunder secure a 7-point lead over San Antonio at halftime.
 The second unit has been an X-factor for OKC, as they’re outscoring the Spurs’ bench 39-10 through 24 minutes.

-Thunder backup center Jaylin Williams drops a playoff career-high 14 points (4-6 FG) with four 3s in just 11 minutes, adding 3 rebounds and 2 steals with a +18 plus-minus.
+Thunder reserve center Jaylin Williams drops a playoff career-high 14 points (4-6 FG) with four 3s in just 11 minutes, adding 3 rebounds and 2 steals with a +18 plus-minus.
 Alex Caruso (8 pts, game-best +20) and Jared McCain (8 pts, 2 reb, +16) are doing a bit of everything for the defending champs.

 Devin Vassell (11 pts, 3 3PM, 4 reb), De’Aaron Fox (11 pts, 3 reb, 2 ast, 1 stl) and Victor Wembanyama (10 pts, 3 reb, 3 ast, 1 stl, 2 blk) lead the way for San Antonio.
 Tune in on NBC/Peacock to watch the second half!